mit-han-lab/TinyChatEngine/README.md

-# TinyLLMEngine: A Efficient Neural Network Library for LLM
+# TinyChatEngine: A Efficient Neural Network Library for LLM

-TinyLLMEngine is a powerful neural network library specifically designed for the efficient deployment of quantized large language models (LLMs) on edge devices.
+TinyChatEngine is a powerful neural network library specifically designed for the efficient deployment of quantized large language models (LLMs) on edge devices.

 ![demo](assets/figures/chat.gif)